-▶ Check tyre pressure before a journey or every 2 weeks.
+Check tyre pressure before a journey or every 2 weeks.
 Wrong tyre pressure causes excessive wear and can lead to damage or even to tyre burst.
-You can lose control of the vehicle (see section 14.7).
+You can lose control of the vehicle (see section 13.7).

-- ightharpoonup Check the tyre pressure on cold tyres.
+- Check the tyre pressure on cold tyres.
 Do not reduce the higher tyre pressure when the tyres are warm. - ➤ Tubeless tyres have been installed on the vehicle.
-Never install tubes in these tyres.
+Never install tubes in these tyres. - > Read the instruction manual for the base vehicle.

 - Depending on the model, the vehicle may only be equipped with a tyre repair kit as standard. - ▷ In the case of a puncture, pull the vehicle over to the side of the road.
 Make vehicle safe with a hazard warning triangle.
-Switch on the warning lights. - > Tyres on vehicles with tandem axles may wear faster. - > Tyres should not be older than 6 years because the material will become brittle over time.
+Switch on the warning lights. - > Tyres on vehicles with tandem axles may wear faster. - ➤ Tyres should not be older than 6 years because the material will become brittle over time.
 Have the tyres inspected after 6 years.
 The four-digit DOT number on the tyre flank indicates the date of manufacture.
 The first two digits designate the week, the last two digits the year of manufacture.

-Example: 0718 Week 07, year of manufacture 2018.
+Example: 3517 Week 35, year of manufacture 2017.